hudson-and-thames/arbitragelab/docs/source/time_series_approach/h_strategy.rst

 Properties
 **********

-It is clear that the choice of H-strategy depends on the value of H-volatility. if :math:`\xi^1_T > 2H`, then to achieve a positive profit the investor should employ a momentum H -strategy; if :math:`\xi^1_T < 2H` then the investor should use a contrarian H-strategy.
+It is clear that the choice of H-strategy depends on the value of H-volatility.
+If :math:`\xi^1_T > 2H`, then to achieve a positive profit the investor should employ a momentum H -strategy; If :math:`\xi^1_T < 2H` then the investor should use a contrarian H-strategy.

 Suppose :math:`P(t)` follows the Wiener process, the H-volatility :math:`\xi^1_T = 2H`.
 As a result, it is impossible to profit from the trading on the process :math:`P(t)`.
 We can also see that H-volatility :math:`\xi^1_T = 2H` is a property of a martingale.
 Likewise :math:`\xi^1_T > 2H` could be a property of a sub-martingale or a super-martingale or a process regularly switching over time from a sub-martingale to a super-martingale and back.

-In this paper, the author propose that for any mean-reverting process, regardless of its distribution, the H-volatility is less than :math:`2H`.
+In this paper, the author proposes that for any mean-reverting process, regardless of its distribution, the H-volatility is less than :math:`2H`.
 Hence, theoretically, trading the mean-reverting process by the contrarian H-strategy is profitable for any choice of :math:`H`.

 Pairs Selection
 ###############

-- Purpose: Select trading pairs from the assets pool by using the properties of the H-construction.
+* Purpose: Select trading pairs from the assets pool by using the properties of the H-construction.
-- Algorithm:
+* Algorithm:

-    - Determine the assets pool and the length of historical data.
+    1. Determine the assets pool and the length of historical data.

-    - Take log-prices of all assets based on the history, combine them in all possible pairs and build spread process for each pair.
+    2. Take log-prices of all assets based on the history, combine them in all possible pairs and build a spread process for each pair.

-        - :math:`spread_{ij} = log(P_i) - log(P_j)`
+        * :math:`spread_{ij} = log(P_i) - log(P_j)`

-    - For each spread process, calculate its standard deviation, and set it as the threshold of the H-construction.
+    3. For each spread process, calculate its standard deviation, and set it as the threshold of the H-construction.

-    - Determine the construction type of the H-construction.
+    4. Determine the construction type of the H-construction.

-        - It could be either Renko or Kagi.
+        * It could be either Renko or Kagi.

-    - Build the H-construction on the spread series formed by each possible pairs.
+    5. Build the H-construction on the spread series formed by each possible pair.

-    - The top N pairs with the highest/lowest H-inversion are used for pairs trading.
+    6. The top N pairs with the highest/lowest H-inversion are used for pairs trading.

-        - Mean-reverting process tends to have higher H-inversion.
+        * Mean-reverting process tends to have higher H-inversion.

 Implementation
 ##############